ysuhani/Informatics-tools-in-diabetis-management/README.md

-# Suhani-health-tech-showcase
-Discover my healthcare IT projects using various medical technologies, informatic tools, and data analytics to enhance delivery, improve outcomes, and advance healthcare solutions for better population health.
-Committed to driving innovation in healthcare.
-Maximizing Prevention Through Informatics in Diabetes Management
+Title: Maximizing Prevention Through Informatics in Diabetes Management

-Research Question
 How can health information technology (IT) be leveraged to enhance the management of type 2 diabetes (T2D) and maximize prevention efforts?

 Objective: